English Proverb: Actions speak louder than words

 Beth: But I don’t think they can achieve any success by saying these words.

-We can understand from the above example that if the candidates want to win the election, they don’t need just talking and saying some words so they need to have some greats works and actions in their political resume indeed.
-James used the phrase “their actions speak louder than their words” to tell Beth this idea and it’s the proverb which we are talking about.
+We can understand from the above example that if the candidates want to win the election, they don’t need just talk and say some words so they need to have some great work and actions in their political resume indeed.
+James used the phrase “their actions speak louder than their words” to tell Beth this idea and it’s the proverb that we are talking about.
 Let’s check the meaning and explanations of this proverb in some popular dictionaries to understand its meaning better:

 Actions speak louder than words